Christo-CJ/RTOS-/RTOS1.md

 Middleware software is called `OS` which will provide graphical user interface. between software and Hardware.
 It can take care of multi tasking.
-Like keyboard,mouse,internet,screen... all working parallelly because of OS.
+Like keyboard,mouse,internet,screen... all working parallely because of OS.

 OS will take input from hardware to application then from application to software.